yuyizhong/clientprofile/README.md

 ### Features Left to Implement

 * This App was originally designed to automatically send email to clients at their birthday.
 Automation email sending is possible.
-However it requires constantly compare Today to clients' birthday.
-With the technology we used for this project it is undoable.
+However it requires constantly comparison between Today to clients' birthday.
+With the basic Python technology we used for this project it is undoable.
-* I would wish to add this feature to my project at my further learning in Python and extensions.
+* I would like to add this feature to the project at my further learning in Python and extensions.

 ## Technologies and Libraries Used